atharaq/atharaq.github.io/computability/syllabus.md

 Upon completion of this course, students should be able to...

-* Writing clear proofs
-* Formal Definitions of Computation
-* Automata theory, Grammars, and Turing Machines
-* Complexity Theory
-* First-order Logic and Undecidability
+* Understand some of the basic structures of mathematics, including sets (and operations on sets), functions, and relations.
+(PLO 5)
+* Determine the languages described by various constructs, including finite state machines, context free grammars, and Turing Machines.
+(PLO 1)
+* Create a finite state automata, context free grammar, or Turing Machine for a given language.
+(PLO 1, 2)
+* Understand non-determinism, including the equivalence between deterministic and non-deterministic models in various contexts.
+(PLO 1, 3, 5)
+* Explain what it means for a problem to be unsolvable by an algorithm, and to give examples of such problems.
+(PLO 3)
+* Classify problems as being either decidable (solvable by an algorithm) or undecidable.
+(PLO 3, 5)
+* Compare the relative degrees of unsolvability between problems.
+(PLO 3, 5)
+* Explain what is meant by the running time of an algorithm.
+(PLO 3)
+* Define the different complexity classes, including P and NP, in a variety of ways, and explain why these definitions are equivalent.
+(PLO 4)
+* Apply various proof techniques, including induction, contradiction, and direct proof, to analyze and construct arguments regarding automata, grammars, Turing Machines, and complexity theory.
+(PLO 3, 5)

-## Required Textbook
+## Textbook

-*Introduction to the Theory of Computation* (3rd edition) by Michael Sipser.
+We will be following the classic textbook by Sipser: *Introduction to the Theory of Computation* (3rd edition) by Michael Sipser.
 ISBN-13: 978-1133187790
 Available at Amazon, the bookstore, etc.

+The book is strongly recommended, but not required.
 Feel free to purchase the second edition / used copies if they are cheaper.
+We will also use readings from

 ## Discord Server

-...
+Over the past year, some students have found that using a Discord server to chat remotely about coursework was very helpful.
+I encourage you all to join our Discord server for this course.
+I will monitor the chat from time to time to help answer questions, but you all should join so you can work with each other!

+The link to the Discord server will be available on Moodle.

 ## Attendance